lhendg/PodcastsPh/README.md

-# PodcastsPh
+# Podcasts
 What are the Top Podcasts in the Philippines?

-## This project goal is to answer the following questions.
+## This project's goal is to answer the following questions.
 1. What are the top podcasts in the Philippines?
 2. Why do you think they're popular?
 3. What categories are most popular?